Yoast/wordpress-seo/readme.txt

 = 14.5 =
 Release Date: July 7th, 2020

+Read more about those changes in [our release post](https://yoa.st/release-14-5)!

 Enhancements:

 * Disables the WP Core sitemaps as introduced in WordPress 5.5.